ericoporto/fgmk/docs/Markdown/Roadmap/Roadmap.md

 - [ ] Add Undo and Redo for Charas Editor

 ### Tidyup
+- [ ] Have the documentation available in the help menu
 - [ ] Rework the Charaset Editor
 - [ ] Rework the Charas Editor